-Derepression of retrotransposons in Setdb1^{Mb1} pro-B cells implies that absence of Setdb1 allows binding of specific transcription factors to these elements.
+Derepression of retrotransposons in Setdb1^{Mb1} pro-B cells implies that the absence of Setdb1 allows binding of specific transcription factors to these elements.
 There is emerging evidence that transposable elements contain transcription factor binding sites (Xie et al., 2010) and may even physiologically act as tissue-specific enhancers (Xie et al., 2013).
-A recent study showed that the master B cell transcription factor Pax5 may mediate forced expression of the same MLV elements that we found upregulated in Setdb1-deficient pro-B cells (Collins et al., 2015 and Supplementary Table 3).
+A recent study showed that the master

+B cell transcription factor Pax5 may mediate forced expression of the same MLV elements that we found to be upregulated in Setdb1deficient pro-B cells (Collins et al., 2015) (Table S3).
 However, additional cell type-specific transcription factors are likely to contribute to MLV transcription, as Setdb1-deficient mouse embryonic fibroblasts (Matsui et al., 2010) or myeloid cells (data not shown), which do not express Pax5, also display derepression of MLV retrotransposons.
-It is interesting to note that in pro-B cells only very few retrotransposon classes are derepressed, whereas Setdb1-deficient ES cells show strong derepression of many retrotransposon classes, including IAP-Ez, ETn, MusD and others (Karimi et al., 2011).
-In particular, in ES cells, the major Setdb1 targets are IAP-Ez elements which, although bound by Setdb1 and enriched for H3K9me3, display no transcriptional changes in Setdb1^{Mb1} pro-B cells.
-This may be explained by the lack of IAPspecific transcription factors in pro-B cells.
-Alternatively, redundant repression mechanisms, such as DNA methylation, may ensure silencing of those repeats in absence of Setdb1.
-Consistent with this hypothesis, we did not detect significant changes in DNA methylation at these elements (Figure 5).
+It is interesting to note that in pro-B cells only very few retrotransposon classes are derepressed, whereas Setdb1-deficient ESCs show strong derepression of many retrotransposon classes, including IAP-Ez, ETn, MusD and others (Karimi et al., 2011).
+In particular, in ESCs the major Setdb1 targets are IAP-Ez elements, which, although bound by Setdb1 and enriched for H3K9me3, display no transcriptional changes in Setdb1^{Mb1} pro-B cells.
+This might be explained by the lack of IAPspecific transcription factors in pro-B cells.
+Alternatively, redundant repression mechanisms, such as DNA methylation, might ensure silencing of these repeats in the absence of Setdb1.
+Consistent with this hypothesis, we did not detect significant changes in DNA methylation at these elements (Fig. 5).